wilschmidtt/COVID-19-Data-Pipeline/README.md

 ### Data Frame Screenshots

-##### complete_df
+#### complete_df

 ![Images](Images/complete_df.png)

-##### complete_df_safety_measures
+#### complete_df_safety_measures

 ![Images](Images/complete_df_safety_measures.png)

 ### Final Thoughts
 * As of now, the pipeline was manually run at 9:00 a.m. and 9:00 p.m. each day.
 In future versions, the programs could be set up to run automatically each day.
 * One time consuming aspect of the pipeline was checking for locations that had missing populations.
 In 'Helper Data', the populations for all locations were saved into a .csv file.
-However, with each new day, novel locations saw cases of COVID-19, so 'Helper Data' did not contain the populations for these areas, and the populations had to be manually added into the helper .csv files.
-In future versions, the program could be configured so that when a population is missing, it automatically scrapes the internet and fills in the population automatically
+However, with each new day, novel locations saw cases of COVID-19, so 'Helper Data' did not contain the populations for these areas and the populations had to be manually added in.
+In future versions, the program could be configured so that when a population is missing, it automatically scrapes the internet and fills in the missing populations.
 * One final change that could be made would be including region/state data for more countries.
 As of now, region/state data was only included for five countries: US, China, Spain, Italy, and Australia.

 ## Authors